raganwald/raganwald.github.com/_posts/2016-11-30-anamorphisms-in-javascript.md

 ### folding and unfolding with generators

 Unfolding a number into a list is questionable practice.
-It takes up a lot of space, and we just want to iterate over it, as we did above with `factorial`.
+It takes up a lot of space, and we just want to iterate over it, as we did above with `product`.
 Well, we can unfold it into a finite iteration with a generator:

 ```javascript
 function * downToOne(n) {